 Did you miss the WISE Open Web Meeting?

 Click here to find out more about online, local, national and global WISE initiatives and be sure to reach out to any of the advisory board members below with any questions or to find out more about volunteer opportunities.
-Stay tuned for a recording of the event!

 Many of us wish that EH&S was a better known field and that more young people would find it as a career path.
 Angela Banerjee took action to increase awareness of the profession by participating in a high school career fair in Ripon, Wisconsin.
 The event included two avenues to participate.
 The first was the option to have a table in the gym beside other companies, professions, associations, and companies so that students passing through could learn about the profession and ask questions.
 The second aspect was delivering a 20-minute presentation to students.
 The students were informed of the speaker and profession options prior to the career fair and signed up to listen to specific speakers.